Let's look at an example of testing an API consumption using Postman. There are other tools that you can use for testing.

 3. Create a new request within Postman.

 4. Select the operation method you wish to test from the available method dropdown list.
-This will depend on the operation method available for that API with the endpoint.
+This will depend on the operation method available for that API endpoint.
 In this example, it is the 'GET' method.
-And you can confirm is it available for that API by reviewing the Operations section of the API's definition page within Find and Use an API.
+And you can confirm is it available for that API by reviewing the Operations section of the API definition page within Find and Use an API Portal.

 5. Copy the Base URL from the API's Overview and details page within the Environments section within the Find and Use an API Consumption Portal.

-6. Paste that Base URL into the Request box within Postman.
+6. Paste that Base URL into the Request textbox within Postman.

-7. Go back to the API's Overview and details page within the Operations section within the Find and Use an API.
+7. Go back to the API's Overview and details page within the Operations section within the Find and Use an API Portal.

 8. Copy the URL template value.
 For example, '/info'.
 This represents the operation you are about to test using the GET method.

-9. Paste that URL template value into the Request box in Postman - appended to the end of the Base URL string you already have in Request box.
+9. Paste that URL template value into the Request textbox in Postman - appended to the end of the Base URL string you already have in Request text box.

 10. Select the Send button to submit the request, so you can receive a response.
 Ensure you have provided the Subscription key.
 If the API has OAuth Application-flow, then you will also need to add the OAuth details including OAuth Client ID, Primary key (Secret) and OAuth Scope to the request before sending.
 Otherwise, you will receive an access denied or authorisation error.

-You can add the Subscription key to the request in two ways:
+You can add the Subscription key to the request in 2 ways:

-The First - As a query parameter through the Query parameter name value (subscription-key) obtained from the API's Subscriptions detail page and Subscription key section within Find and Use an API.
+Added as a query parameter through the Query parameter name value (subscription-key) obtained from the API Subscriptions details page and Subscription key section within Find and Use an API Portal.

-You add the Subscription key to a request through the Query parameter by following these steps:
+You can add the Subscription key to a request through the Query parameter by following these steps:

-1. Select the Params tab from your new Request in Postman.
+1. Select the Params tab for your new Request in Postman.

-2. Go to the API's Subscriptions detail page and Subscription key section within Find and Use an API.
+2. Go to the API Subscriptions details page and then the Subscription key section within Find and Use an API Portal.

 3. Copy the Query parameter name value.
 For this example, the value is 'subscription-key'.

-4. Paste that value into the Query Params's Key field in Postman.
+4. Paste that value into the Query Params Key field in Postman.

-5. Go back to the API's Subscriptions detail page and Subscription key section within Find and Use an API.
+5. Go back to the API Subscriptions details page and then the Subscription key section within Find and Use an API Portal.

-You add the Subscription key to a request through the Header parameter by following these steps:
+You can add the Subscription key to a request through the Header parameter by following these steps:

 1. Select the Headers tab from your new Request in Postman.

-2. Go to the API's Subscriptions detail page and Subscription key section within Find and Use an API.
+2. Go to the API Subscriptions details page and then the Subscription key section within Find and Use an API Portal.

 3. Copy the Header name value.
 For this example, the value is 'Apim-Subscription-Key'.